saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ## 1.05 Sauce Connect Options
 Duration: 0:05:00

-There are a [lot of different options](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/index.html#sauce-connect-proxy-command-line-options) you can use to change the settings and options for your Sauce Connect Tunnel.
+There are a many options you can use to change the settings and options for your Sauce Connect Tunnel.
 This lesson will cover the most commonly needed options for a typical user.
 In this lesson you will learn to:

 * Generate a log file to get more information to send to [Sauce Labs Support](https://support.saucelabs.com/hc/en-us)
 * Generate a log file in a specified location